 What type of fat is best to avoid?

 It’s best to limit saturated and trans fats overall if possible, our expert says.
-Too much of either of these two can lead to a higher risk of diabetes, obesity and heart disease.
+Too much of either of these two can lead to a higher risk of diabetes, heart disease, obesity, and belly fat. (opens in new tab)

 Trans fats are best avoided as they’re often included in processed foods, although small amounts can be found in meat and dairy products.
 “They’re mostly man-made by heating liquid vegetable oils and putting them through a process known as hydrogenation,” Varsha explains.